 - Severe headache

 What is “close contact?”

-- Being 3 feet or less away for 15 or more minutes during a 24-hour period, regardless of mask use.
+- Being 3 feet or less away for 15 or more minutes during a 24-hour period.

-- Being 6 feet or less away while eating or outdoors for 15 minutes or more during a 24-hour period, regardless of mask use.
+- Being 6 feet or less away while eating or outdoors for 15 minutes or more during a 24-hour period.

 How will students continue learning during quarantine?